houseofstake/proposals/HSPs/hsp-XXX.md

 ## Abstract

 NEAR Protocol has been invited to join the UN Blockchain Council.
-This proposal requests House of Stake to accept this membership on behalf of the NEAR ecosystem and appoint representatives (Gustav Friis and Peter Humaidan from NEARWEEK) to actively participate in UN workshops, technical advisory roles, and thought leadership activities.
+This proposal requests House of Stake Foundation to accept this membership on behalf of the NEAR ecosystem and appoint representatives (Gustav Friis and Peter Humaidan from NEARWEEK) to actively participate in UN workshops, technical advisory roles, and thought leadership activities.
 The desired outcome is establishing NEAR's presence alongside major protocols in shaping global blockchain standards for UN agencies and government initiatives.

 ## Context & Alignment